Cheating, Fights and Custody Battles: How Fame Changed Everything For Jon and Kate Gosselin

 Though there's still one person he's unable to exchange pleasantries with.
 His relationship with Kate had been reduced to "text and email" he told Entertainment Tonight.
 "That's it."

-Because while his life looks different now, those same arguments remain.
-Jon grumbles he doesn't get enough time with their brood, Kate responds that if that's the case it's because they don't want to see him.
+The same could be said of his bond with his other six kids.
+Though he's with Hannah and Collin full-time, "The other four [sextuplets] aren't talking to me," Jon recently revealed to E!
+News.
+(Twins Mady and Cara have also made their stance known, declaring in a 2016 interview with People, "He should maybe spend some time thinking about why we don't want to see him, and maybe realize that if he ever does want a relationship with us, talking about us on TV is not the way to make that happen.")

-"I give the kids…some of the kids visit and some don't and I keep the peace," she said at a Television Critics Association panel in January 2015.
-"That's what I've always done.
-It's best for the kids."
+Though it's unlikely Jon can be thrilled with the current arrangement, "It's what the kids want to do," he said.
+"If they don't want to talk to me, that's fine, as long as they keep up with their sibling connections."

-And when Jon complained in 2016 that he hadn't seen son Collin in a year and a half, Kate came clean to Good Morning America, revealing the tween was receiving treatment for educational and social challenges.
+Besides, Jon is in a glass-half-full mode these days.
+It was not quite three years ago he was complaining that he hadn't seen Collin in a year and a half, causing Kate to come clean to Good Morning America, revealing the tween was receiving treatment for educational and social challenges.

 "It was not even really a choice.
 It was on the advice of his doctors and it had to happen," Kate said.
 "He's plodding along.
 We are, too.
 It was necessary.
 And I'll go to the ends of the earth for the best for each one of them.
 This is the best thing to do for him right now, and so that comforts me."
 As for Jon's claims that Kate won't tell him where Collin is being treated, "I'm really focused less on what Jon has to say...I don't really pay attention to be honest."